Skip to a topic:

 Before winter weather hits, the City of Harrisonburg encourages residents to make plans and talk with their neighbors.

-An ordinance has been in place since 1973 that requires residents to remove snow from sidewalks in front of their home or business.
-The snow must be removed no longer than three hours after the snow stops falling.
-There are exceptions if the storm hits overnight.
+An ordinance has been in place since 1973 that requires residents to remove snow, ice, or any winter precipitation from sidewalks in front of their home or business.
+The snow and/or ice must be removed no longer than three hours after the snow stops falling, or by 10:00am the following morning for overnight storms.

 Harrisonburg is a pedestrian‐friendly city and it is important to have clear sidewalks year‐round.
 If a pedestrian encounters a snow covered sidewalk, they may be inclined to walk in the roadway, which could pose a safety hazard.